lee-aaron/CSE227/README.md

 ## Sample Bad NPM Package Example

-We can try first by running `yarn` to link the bad package to our dev repo.
+We can try first by running `cd sample-npm && yarn` to link the bad package to our dev repo.

 Running `yarn start` will run the bad-npm-package function which will execute the malicious function.